eagle-disk-golf/mobile/README.md

   }
 </code></pre>

-allows you to actually use the map when developing
+allows you to actually use the map when developing.